Meiyalaghan/CourseraDataScienceAssignments/README.md

-# CourseraDataScienceAssignments
+# Data Science Specialisation
-This repo for Coursera's Data Science Specialization course assignments
+This repo has subfolders for Coursera's Data Science Specialization course assignments